raspberrypilearning/motor-robot-buggy-scratch/en/step_3.md

 ### Test codes

-The next step is to write a snippet of code for each motor that to tell you what that motor does.
+The next step is to write a snippet of code for each motor to tell you what that motor does.

 --- task ---